-A portfolio is a compilation of materials that exemplifies your beliefs, skills, qualifications, education, training and experiences.
+A portfolio is a compilation of academic and professional materials that exemplifies your beliefs, skills, qualifications, education, training, and experiences.
 It provides insight into your personality and work ethic.

 What should be included in my portfolio?

 First, save everything you create and decide later what you want to include in your portfolio.
 Some items may be more relevant to the work you’ll do in one position than another, so it helps to have a variety of samples.
 You can present your materials in your own creative style, and these are some of the top items to include:

 - Statement of Originality: A paragraph stating that this is your work and that it is confidential.
 It should also indicate if any parts of the portfolio should not be copied.

 - Work Philosophy: A brief description of your beliefs about yourself and the industry you hope to enter.

 - Resume: An overview of your skills and work experience.
 You may also choose to include documentation of your certifications, diplomas, degrees, awards, professional memberships, or community service experiences.

 - Work samples: When selecting items for your portfolio, consider what work will best demonstrate your skills, competencies, and achievements, especially in relation to the type of work you’d be doing for this potential employer.

 - Works in Progress: List career-related projects or activities you are currently working on that would add to your list of skills and qualifications for that career field.